 Postmodernism has insisted on seeing Minimalism, like my movements that Saturday, as a dead end.
 Critics and artists alike have called it the ultimate failure of the high-art tradition.
 Its refusal of imagery ended a long chain of formalist nightmares.

 In the modernist insistence on materials, artists and critics alike have seen a reductive arrogance.
 They note the signature of the creative genius, the artist's insistent control over the viewer's experience.
 Feminist critics know, too, that "he" is almost always the right pronoun.
 To add injury to mythic insult, Andre may have caused his wife's death.
-Yet as I leaned gingerly over the hard wood he had so lovingly prepared, I thought how different—how unpretentious—Minimalism once seemed, like a model for the subversive everyday of a Neo-Minimalism today.
+Yet as I leaned gingerly over the hard wood he had so lovingly prepared, I thought how different—how unpretentious—Minimalism once seemed, like a model for the subversive everyday art of Joseph Zito and Neo-Minimalism today.

 From the first drawings scrawled on cave walls like graffiti, art has shouted, pleaded, seduced, and cajoled: "Look at me."
 Often it served kings and churches.
 Increasingly it had to please new wealth—or the artist alone.
 Either way, it said, "I control what goes through your head."